 Know What Emergency Help Is Available

-When you lodge a claim, let your insurer know if you need to make your business premise safe, need to carry out emergency repairs to secure your stock and plant and need emergency work to prevent further insurance losses.
+When you lodge an insurance claim, let your insurer know if you need to make your business premise safe, need to carry out emergency repairs to secure your stock and plant and need emergency work to prevent further business insurance losses.
 Your insurance company will advise you and may even arrange for companies to respond.

 Check Before You Remove Any Damaged Insured Items